A world-class faculty led by Itzhak Perlman

 Mr. Katz frequently sits on the juries of international cello and chamber music competitions, the most recent ones being the Leonard Rose International Cello Competition and the international string quartet competitions of Banff, London, Munich, Graz and Geneva.

 Mr. Katz plays an Andrea Guarneri cello dated 1669.

-Clara Kim, Cello Faculty at the Winter Residency in Sarasota
+Clara Kim, Cello Faculty at the Summer Music School and Winter Residency in Sarasota

 Cellist Clara Minhye Kim has performed as a soloist, recitalist, and chamber musician throughout Canada, England, France, Japan, Korea, Switzerland, Thailand, and the United States.
 She has been a guest performer and faculty at the Jerusalem Music Center in Israel, Norfolk Chamber Music Festival in U.S., Seoul Music Festival, Busan Music Festival, Great Mountains Music Festival in Korea, Beauvais Music Festival and Festival Music Alp in France etc.

 Dr. Kim has been a Juror of the International Schadt String Competition, Young Performer's Music Competition, and the New York Music Competition where she is on board of the competition committee.
 She has recorded for CRI, SNK Korea, and Albany Records and and has collaborated with Claude Frank, DongSuk Kang, Stephen Picard, Mihaela Martin, Romano Pallotini, among others.
 Her book on cello method has been published under The Korea Economic Daily & Business Publications Inc.